Skip to main content

 If you need a regex for whitelisted URLs: ^https:\/\/(app|preprod|sandbox|test)\.juro\.(io|com)\/api\/auth\/saml\/(onboarding\/)?callback$

-Your users can now log in to Juro using their existing credentials by clicking Continue with SAML SSO after they have been added to the Juro through Settings > Members & Groups > + Add Members.
+Once this is done, your users can log in to Juro using their existing credentials by clicking Sign in with SSO after they have been added to the Juro through Settings > Members & Groups > + Add Members.

 Enabling provisioning 🏁

-1. Confirm which Juro team you'd like to add all new users to
+1. Confirm which Juro group you would like to add all new users to

-3. Contact either your Juro Legal Engineer or the Juro Support Team (which you can do by clicking the Intercom icon in the bottom right-hand corner of this tab) and let them know that you'd like to enable provisioning for your environment.
+2. Contact the Juro Support Team (which you can do by clicking the Intercom icon in the bottom right-hand corner of this tab) and let them know that you'd like to enable provisioning for your environment.

 We'll get back in touch to let you know when provisioning has been enabled (don't worry, this won't take too long).
-Once provisioning has been enabled, any new members added to your SSO platform will be added to Juro automatically.
+Once provisioning has been enabled, all new users will be assigned to a group of your choice when logging in for the first time.

 Enabling SCIM provisioning πŸ€–

-πŸ’‘ NOTE: SCIM provisioning can be enabled for Okta customers only.
+πŸ’‘ NOTE: SCIM provisioning can be enabled for Okta and Microsoft SSO (Entra, Azure etc) customers only.

-1. Contact either your Juro Legal Engineer or the Juro Support Team (which you can do by clicking the Intercom icon in the bottom right-hand corner of this tab) and request for SCIM provisioning to be enabled
+Contact the Juro Support Team (which you can do by clicking the Intercom icon in the bottom right-hand corner of this tab) and request for SCIM provisioning to be enabled.

 https://app.juro.com/xapi/scim (base URL)